The one and only website NattyOrNot.com came to this world 2 years ago, but the events that led to its creation go back

 9. High reps, low reps, pump

 The senior muscle constructors always teach the muscle building apprentices to chase the pump.
 They say that the pump is your friend and the number one reason why bodybuilders are bigger than powerlifters.

 It’s somewhat true, but…

-High rep training does not stimulate more muscular hypertrophy.
-The only thing it causes is increased capillary density giving the illusion that your muscles are bigger.
+High rep training does not stimulate more hypertrophy.
+It simply increases the capillary density and gives the illusion that your muscles are bigger.

 But is this real growth?
 No. That’s pumping – a very temporary thing indeed.

 And yet in the heads of many, the pump equals alienesque hypertrophy.
 Baby, it doesn’t.

 In reality, pumping is an equivalent of brushing your hair – it makes you look pretty but only for a few hours.

 10. 5×5 sets across are for bottom feeders.